Basic Stage Usage¶

 format_stage = Stage.completion(

-"Format the summary as a bullet-point list"
+"Format the summary as bullet points.",

 )